Is your math curriculum coherent?

 Also, during the school year, many topics are covered but not in a coherent and logical order.
 Instead the topics tend to jump here and there in somewhat of an arbitrary fashion.

-So, the end result of following a curriculum that is like hodgepodge and "inch deep and mile wide", by the end of eighth grade US students are about two years behind their counterparts in the best performing countries.
+The end result of following such "hodgepodge" curriculum that is "inch deep and mile wide" is that by the end of eighth grade, US students are about two years behind their counterparts in the best performing countries.

-In America, kids are often still learning basic arithmetic (such as fractions and decimals) on 7th and 8th grade, whereas in those other countries students have moved on to algebra and geometry and trigonometry topics.
+In America, students are often still learning basic arithmetic (such as fractions and decimals) in 7th and 8th grades, whereas students in other countries have moved on to algebra, geometry, and trigonometry topics.

 See for yourself!
-The following two charts show which topics are typically covered on which grade, either in the States, or in the best performing countries.
+The following two charts show which topics are typically covered in which grade, either in the US or in the best performing countries.

 Notice the upper triangular structure in the first chart.
-It means more difficult topics are studied on later grades.
+It means more difficult topics are studied in later grades.

 The difference between the two is striking.
-In the US, several topics are studied over all 8 grades.
-On each grade, the US has much more topics per grade.
+In the US, there are several topics that are studied in all 8 grade levels.
+Also, the US has many more topics per grade in each grade level.
 The topics do not seem to flow coherently and logically from easy to difficult.